30-Year-Old Goalie – Boston Bruins

 Tuukka Rask Contract Information:

-Signed a eight-year, $56 million contract with Boston in July of 2013.
+Signed an eight-year, $56 million contract with the Bruins in July 2013.

 To instantly reveal our fantasy analysis of every player – including Tuukka Rask – simply subscribe now.